Ranch Chicken

 Reheat your chicken in an oven preheated to 350°F (177°C) for about 10 to 15 minutes, or reheat in the microwave until warmed through.

-The best way to check is by using an instant-read thermometer.
+The best way to check is by using an instant-read meat thermometer.
 Insert it into the thickest part of the chicken breast.
 When it registers 165°F (74°C), the chicken is fully cooked.
 If you don’t have a thermometer, ensure the juices run clear and the chicken is no longer pink in the center.

 This easy ranch chicken is great with so many different sides.
 My family loves it with dairy free mashed potatoes or these golden brown roasted air fryer baby potatoes.